 As an exchange student, even if you have other insurance plans from your respective country/university, UHIP is still a mandatory requirement.
 You are therefore, advised to not purchase another insurance plan to cover you while you are studying at Carleton.

-International short-term university visitors and employees, officially associated with Carleton University, are required to enrol in UHIP.
-UHIP is compulsory for stays of two weeks or longer and optional for stays less than two weeks.
+International short-term university visitors and employees who are here for a period of two weeks or more, are required to enrol in the UHIP plan.
+Enrollment is optional for stays less than two weeks.
 Short-term visitors include, but are not limited to, visiting researchers, visiting scholars, and post-doctoral students.

-You must come by the ISSO to complete the UHIP enrolment for yourself and any family members (spouse and/or children) who may be accompanying you.
+You are required to visit the ISSO to complete the UHIP enrollment for yourself and any family members (spouse and/or children) who may be accompanying you.
 Payment for UHIP premiums are by personal cheque or money order only (Canadian funds).

-If you will be working here for a peiod of 6 months or longer, you may be eligible for OHIP (Ontario Health Insurance) which is government funded health insurance.
-Eligibility and more details found at https://www.ontario.ca/page/apply-ohip-and-get-health-card .
-There is a 3 month wait period for OHIP and you must enrol in UHIP until such time you find you are eligible for OHIP.
-As soon as you can provide proof of OHIP eligibility, come to the ISSO so that your UHIP can be terminated and discuss any potential UHIP refund.
+If you will be working here for a period of 6 months or longer, you may be eligible for the Ontario Health Insurance Plan (OHIP) which is government funded health insurance.
+There is a 3 month wait period for OHIP coverage to start, and during this time you must enroll in UHIP.
+As soon as you can provide proof of OHIP eligibility, come to the ISSO so that your UHIP can be terminated and to discuss any potential UHIP refund.